HSF/hsf.github.io/organization/_posts/2020/2020-04-23-coordination.md

     - Analysis 6
     - Conclusions 2
     - **Total 29**
-- LaTeX should allow a squeeze (technical "solution"), but we should look out for opporunities to be more concise
+- LaTeX should allow a squeeze (technical "solution"), but we should look out for opportunities to be more concise

 ### Introduction

 - Reminder that we align expected hardware gains with WLCG/ATLAS/CMS
-    - This was checked and is estimated at ~10% per year as the common figure to be used (the experients also give a 20% pa figure, but that seems over-optimistic)
+    - This was checked and is estimated at ~10% per year as the common figure to be used (the experiments also give a 20% per annum figure, but that seems over-optimistic)

 ### Event Generators